 DON’T: Shop on public Wi-Fi

 Anytime you enter your personal information using a public network, you’re making yourself a target for cybercriminals.
 Most Wi-Fi hotspots don’t encrypt your data, and criminals take advantage of that – with the right software, a hacker at your neighbourhood coffee shop can pluck your information out of cyberspace.
 And when you’re sitting in a public place, anyone looking over your shoulder can watch you inputting credit or bank information.
-Use a Virtual Private Network (you can purchase and download a VPN app from the Apple Store or Google Play) or wait until you get home to your protected network to shop.
+Use a Virtual Private Network or wait until you get home to your protected network to shop.
 It may be less convenient, but it’s much safer.

 Most of these tips apply at any time of the year, but they’re especially important to follow around the holidays when online shopping activity has ramped up.